 is David Magie Class of 1897 Professor of Classics and Director, Program in the Ancient World at Princeton University.
 A historian of ancient Greece trained in Italy and Germany, Prof. Luraghi has held academic appointments at Harvard University and the University of Toronto and has taught at Princeton since 2008.
 His interests include tyranny and monarchy in Greece from the archaic age to the Roman conquest, ancient and modern slavery, ethnic identity and tradition, and Greek and Roman historiography.
 He is the author of Tirannidi arcaiche in Sicilia e Magna Grecia (1994), The Historian’s Craft in the Age of Herodotus (ed.)
 (Oxford 2001, paperback edition 2005), and The Ancient Messenians: Constructions of Ethnicity and Memory (Cambridge University Press, 2008), among others.

-is Professor of History at the University of Bristol.
+is Professor in Classics and Ancient History at the University of Exeter.
 He has three main areas of research interests, which he understands as interconnected and overlapping.
 The first is the economic, social and ecological history of classical antiquity; the second, the reception of antiquity in eighteenth- and nineteenth-century economic and social thought and the modern reception of Thucydides in historiography and political theory; and theoretical and philosophical approaches to historiography, including its narrative structures and rhetorical techniques.
 Among his publications are Thucydides and the Idea of History (I.B.
 Tauris 2014), The Roman Empire: Roots of Imperialism (Pluto Press 2010), Antiquity and Modernity (Wiley-Blackwell 2009), Trade in Classical Antiquity (Cambridge University Press 2007), and Theories, Models and Concepts in Ancient History (Routledge 2004) At present he is working on a book on Karl Marx for the OUP Classics in Theory series, and developing new research projects on ecology and economics in the Roman world, as well as continuing to write articles on Thucydides and his reception and other topics.

 is Professor of Classics at the University of California, Santa Barbara.
 He is the author of Hegemony to Empire: The Development of the Roman Imperium in the East from 148 to 62 B.C.
 (University of California Press, 1996), focusing on questions of Roman imperialism, and Mass Oratory and Political Power in the Late Roman Republic (Cambridge University Press, 2008), analyzing the effects of public speech and public meetings upon the distribution of political power in Rome.
 He has also co-edited (with Nathan Rosenstein) Blackwell Companion to the Roman Republic (Wiley-Blackwell, 2006).
 His main research interests lie in Roman history from the middle Republic to the early Empire, and current work focuses on political culture in the Late Roman Republic, especially political values and concepts and the conflicting sources of legitimacy in a time of crisis.
 Other major interests include Cicero, Roman rhetoric, Roman imperialism, and Latin and Greek historiography.